Friday evening at Singapore Night Festival 2017.

 Shortly before 730pm, a countdown commenced on the museum façade.

 Showtime!!
-According to the festival brochure, this display is titled Convolutions, by EZ3kiel.
+According to the festival brochure, this light projection show is titled Convolutions, by EZ3kiel.

 FYI, if you’re keen on seeing Convolutions in person, you need not be at the National Museum at 730 pm exactly.
-The display is a loop, with the countdown and a second display beginning immediately after the first.
-I have no idea how long the looping would continue, though, since I moved away halfway through the second session.
+The show is a loop, with the countdown and a second display beginning immediately after the first.
+I have no idea how long the looping would continue, though, since I moved away after the second session.

 Decision time.
-After reading the festival brochure, I realised the event areas are quite spread out, with all sorts of indoor programmes all over too.
-Since my priority is photo-taking, I decided I’d focus on covering as much ground as possible.
+While reading the festival brochure, I realised the event areas are quite spread out, with all sorts of indoor programmes all over too.
+Since my priority is photo-taking, I decided I’d focus on covering as much outdoor areas as possible.
 Besides, most performances are scheduled for next weekend, with this week being for “night lights.”
 With so much to see, it’s likely I’d drop by a second or even third time.

-First stop was the Singapore Art Museum, where there’s an outdoor display called The Standing Men by AADN of France.
+My next stop was thus the Singapore Art Museum, where there’s an outdoor display called The Standing Men by AADN of France.
 You know, I think these dudes whisper or something, because everybody was putting their ears against their faces.
 I didn’t do so, though, as they reminded me of certain science fiction movies.
 I decided I ought to be respectful.

 At the junction of Queen Street and Middle Road is the National Design Centre, one of the “centres” of Zone 5.
 (The other being the Art Museum).
 If I remember correctly, this used to be a convent, and around 15 years ago, when I last came here, this housed a Chinese opera organisation.
 Anyway, it’s all modern and swanky now.
 There’s also a very cool-looking bar which I’m definitely going to check out one of these days.

 By the way, Phosphene, one of the highlights of the festival, is at the National Design Centre.
-Unfortunately, there was a really long queue.
-I think I’d drop by on another day to visit it.
-Maybe this coming Tuesday or Wednesday.
+Unfortunately, the queue was really long.
+Given I still have several areas to cover, I decided I’d skip and return another day.

 That’s it for this post!
 Please continue to part 2, which contains pictures from the other zones of the festival.